-Elizabeth De Wolfe is Professor of History, Director of the Liberal Studies Program, and affiliated faculty in the Women's and Gender Studies Program.
-Her teaching areas include American women's history, nineteenth-century popular culture and historical research methods.
-De Wolfe offers a variety of courses including Growing Up Female: History of American Girls; Bestsellers and the Big, Bad City; Women, Health and History; and War Letters .
+Elizabeth De Wolfe is Professor of History and co-founder of the Women's and Gender Studies Program.
+Her teaching areas include American women's history, nineteenth-century popular culture, and historical research methods.
+De Wolfe offers a variety of courses including Growing Up Female: History of American Girls; Sex and the City; and War Letters .
 Dr. De Wolfe's research explores ordinary women who find themselves in extraordinary situations.
 Her study of the anti-Shaker activist Mary Marshall Dyer, Shaking the Faith, received the 2003 Outstanding Book Award from the Communal Studies Association.
-Her 2007 book on the textile factory girl Berengera Caswell, The Murder of Mary Bean and Other Stories, received book awards from the New England Historical Association, the Northeast Popular Culture Association, Independent Publisher, and ForeWord Magazine.
-Her current project explores an 1890s political scandal involving a US congressman, his mistress, and a girl spy.
+Her 2007 book on the textile factory operative Berengera Caswell, The Murder of Mary Bean and Other Stories, received book awards from the New England Historical Association and the Northeast Popular Culture Association, among others.
 Dr. De Wolfe joined the UNE faculty in 1996.

 "50 Shades of Chambray," Down East magazine (June 2015).